renatovotto/Nostradamus/README.md

 # Trading Tesla with Machine Learning and Sentiment Analysis

-An interactiive program to train a Random Forest classifier to predict Tesla daily prices using technical indicators and Twitter sentiment scores, backtesting the strategy and producing performance metrics.
+An interactive program to train a Random Forest Classifier to predict Tesla daily prices using technical indicators and sentiment scores of Twitter posts, backtesting the trading strategy and producing performance metrics.

 The project leverages techniques, paradigms and data structures such as:

-- Functional and Object Oriented Programming
+- Functional and Object-Oriented Programming
 - Machine Learning
 - Sentiment Analysis
 - Concurrency and Parallel Processing